shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - Added JFFS partition support (configurable under Administration->Advanced->System)
 - Added user scripts that run on specific events
 - Added SSHD (dropbear, configurable under Administration->Advanced->System)
+- Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).

 Installation
 ------------